anthonyk1225/create-node-app/README.md

 * **Anthony Keating**

-See also the list of [contributors](https://github.com/anthonyk1225/create-node-app/graphs/contributors) who participated in this project.
+ [contributors](https://github.com/anthonyk1225/create-node-app/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* The open source community